WebAssembly/WASI/preview2/README.md

 ## Looking forward to Preview 3

-Preview 3 will add the new `stream` and `future` keywords.
+The component model is expected to add `future` and `stream` keywords, which will provide integrated and composable `async` functionality.
+WASI Preview 3 is planned to be a major revision of the Preview 2 APIs using these new features in place of wasi-io's streams and polling interfaces.
+It's also expected to incorporate lessons learned from implementation and user experience with Preview 2.

+When Preview 3 is launched, implementations may continue to support Preview 2, either by implementing Preview 3 along side it, or by virtualizing (polyfilling) Preview 2 in terms of Preview 3.

 The release criteria of Preview 3 will include that performance will be measured and addressed.

 [WASI Subgroup Phase Process]: https://github.com/WebAssembly/WASI/blob/main/Contributing.md#the-phase-process
 [portability criteria]: https://github.com/WebAssembly/WASI/blob/main/Contributing.md#2-feature-description-available-wasi-subgroup